AdobeDocs/federated-audience-composition.en/help/start/faq.md

 +++What cloud warehouses are supported?

-For this release, Federated Audience Composition is compatible with:
+The list of systems supported with Federated Audience Composition is available in [this page](../start/access-prerequisites.md#supported-systems).

-* Amazon Redshift
-* Azure Synapse
-* Google Big Query
-* Snowflake
-* Vertica Analytics

 +++